roryp/stranglerfig/README.md

 ![edit-application-setting](./docs/edit-application-setting.png)

-You can test and configure the code-level design patterns introduced in this implementation: strangler fig, queue-based load leveling and competing consumers, and distributed tracing.
+You can test and configure the code-level design patterns introduced in this implementation: strangler fig, queue-based load leveling, competing consumers, and distributed tracing.
 To try it out, follow the steps in the reference application's [demo.md](https://github.com/Azure/modern-web-app-pattern-java/blob/main/demo.md).

 ## Conclusion